-Custom made sample collection boxes are assembled at a central store and distributed nationally to specialist nurses in organ donation and abdominal retrieval teams.
+Custom made sample collection boxes are assembled at a central store and distributed nationally to Specialist Nurses in Organ Donation (SN-ODs) and abdominal retrieval teams.

 Tissue samples are collected from donor organs during the retrieval procedure and stored in two different media, preserving the tissue in the best way possible whilst allowing for the widest variety of analyses to be carried out in future studies.

 Samples are processed in Regional QUOD Centres and their unique identifying barcodes are recorded on the QUOD database to preserve traceability and anonymise the donor.